 For vertical blinds, the kit works a little differently.
-The kit actually fastens to the pulley chain itself and is usually mounted on a window frame or wall.
+The kit fastens to the pulley chain and is usually mounted on a window frame or wall.
 It comes with its own remote to control it, unfortunately, it can’t integrate with Alexa yet.

-This is a really easy way to make your vertical blinds smart.
-It avoids having to replace your entire blind itself, by offering a way to simply operate them for you.
+This is an effortless way to make your vertical blinds smart.
+It avoids having to replace your entire blind itself by offering a way to operate them for you.

 DIY Smart shades

 Smart shade kits work very similarly to the vertical blind kit.
 However, there is an alternative solution.

 Instead of operating the bead chain to open close the window shade, a tube motorized mechanism does a better job.
 Although it’s slightly harder to install, the payoff is worth it.
-It is quiet and leaves you with a neat and tidy installation.
+It is quiet and leaves you with a tidy installation.

 I personally prefer it as it’s not relying on a chain drive to operate roller shades, but motorizing the roller mechanism itself should be an easier task for the product in terms of strain relief of certain components.